Escapesanddiaries

 There were performers on the stage, serenading us while catching up with one another.
 Eating and drinking were the top priority.
 And then the music and dancing never stopped.

-My first time going to Octoberfest didn’t end there.
+My first time going to Oktoberfest didn’t end there.
 A couple of days later, my husband and I went back again.
 This time, to take pictures, try the carnival rides, and walk around.
-Clearly, there were more visitors at this time as the weather cooperated a bit. e grabbed the chance to really just enjoy ourselves and have a great time.
+Clearly, there were more visitors at this time as the weather cooperated a bit.
+We grabbed the chance to really just enjoy ourselves and have a great time.

-I’ve seen Octoberfest in photos before.
-And, as my husband is German, I knew we would go to Octoberfest together one day. y expectations were that people wear traditional costumes, go to tents, and order food and beers.
+I’ve seen Oktoberfest in photos before.
+And, as my husband is German, I knew we would go to Oktoberfest together one day. y expectations were that people wear traditional costumes, go to tents, and order food and beers.
 And just like that, that was already an Octoberfest in my imagination.

 But the reality is, it was way beyond that.